joaotextor/joaotextor/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is João Textor
 ===================================================================================================================================

-Web Developer - Forever a student
+Web Developer Enthusiast - Forever a student
 ---------------------------------

 I coded between 2005 and 2009 (Object Pascal, PHP, MySQL) and decided to switch to Law.
 13 years later, new life plans in 2022 required me to go back to study software development.
-It's the end of 2023 and I'm absolute passionate about programming!!
+I currently work at the Brazilian Federal Court of Justice as a Judicial Analyst, and web development is one of my favorite hobbies.

-* 🌍  I'm based in Erechim, RS, Brazil.
+* 🌍  I'm based in Ijui, RS, Brazil.
 * 🧠  I'm learning everything Javascript/Typescript related, and occasionally C/C++ and Python.

 ### Main Skills